SirJonthe/MAGE2D/README.md

 * Includes a hardware accelerated graphics pipeline for pixel perfect rendering.
 * Render pipeline is generic enough for developers to write their own renderers that work on custom graphics data.
-* Includes routines for sound and music playback.
-Nothing too fancy.
+* Includes simple routines for sound and music playback.
+Nothing too fancy yet.
 * Asset managers that allow the user to load an asset once and only once without having to worry about the specifics.

 Planned features
 ----------------
-* Collisions.
+* Simple GUI
-  - Maybe pixel perfect...
 * A small physics engine.
-  - Maybe pixel perfect...
+  - Polygon colliders.
 * Explicit scene graph.
-* Simple GUI
+* A few dev tools (sprite editor, console, tile editor, profiler/debugger, etc.)
+* Maybe pixel perfect colliders for collision detection and physics.
+* Once I feel satisfied with the current state of the engine I will get to writing documentation.

 Compiling
 ---------